centreon/centreon-documentation/en/alerts-notifications/notif-dependencies.md

 A service is checked using a Selenium scenario.
 This scenario connects to a web interface with an identifier and a password.
-This connection information is stored in a MySQL database.
+This connection information is stored in a MariaDB database.

 Consequently, if the database server does not reply, the Selenium scenario cannot complete.
-It seems obvious that it is necessary to create a logical dependency link between the service which uses the Selenium scenario and the service that is responsible for checking the status of the MySQL server.
+It seems obvious that it is necessary to create a logical dependency link between the service which uses the Selenium scenario and the service that is responsible for checking the status of the MariaDB server.

 Moreover, considering that the Selenium scenario cannot perform properly, no performance data can be stored in the database.
 So, it is necessary not only to stop the notification for the service using the Selenium scenario but also the check.